-Liz worked hard to get where she is today and her star began to shine while playing in the Under-20 Australian National Championships.
-Her professional career started at 16 and she’s been showing the world just how good she is, and scary enough, how she might be getting better.
 As her confidence grew, so did her numbers.
-She was called up from the junior team to play with Dandenong Rangers’ WNBL pro squad and quickly turned heads.
-Her next stop would be the Australian Institute of Sport in 2007 for the rest of the season, where she received a scholarship to develop her skills further.
+She was called up from the junior team to play with Dandenong Rangers.
+This was the WNBL pro squad and Liz quickly turned heads.
+Her next stop would be the Australian Institute of Sport in 2007 for the rest of the season.
+Naturally she received a scholarship to develop her skills further.

-Liz would go on to dominate the stage of the 2010 FIBA World Championship for Women, and continue to help the Australian Opals destroy teams around the world.
-They would beat out powerhouse teams like Spain and the US in the Salamanca Invitational Tournament.
-Although they would fall to the Czech Republic in the quarterfinals of the FIBA World Championships, Liz had made her statement loud and clear, she was good and a force to be reckoned with.
+Liz would go on to dominate the stage of the 2010 FIBA World Championship for Women.
+She continued to help the Australian Opals destroy teams around the world.
+They beat out powerhouse teams like Spain and the US in the Salamanca Invitational Tournament.
+They would eventually fall to the Czech Republic in the quarterfinals of the FIBA World Championships.
+Liz had made her statement loud and clear, she was good and a force to be reckoned with.

-At 19 years old she led the Boomers to a 19-3 record, defending her scoring title averaging 22.3 points per game to go along with 8.2 rebounds and a 58.9% field goal percentage.
-That season also saw Liz become MVP and now she would be called Champion as the Boomers defeated Canberra to finally possess the WNBL title.
-Now the WNBA had their eyes on the prize that is Liz Cambage, and Liz found herself being selected second overall in the 2011 WNBA Draft.
+At 19 years old she led the Boomers to a 19-3 record.
+Ms. Cambage defended her scoring title averaging 22.3 points per game to go along with 8.2 rebounds and a 58.9% field goal percentage.
+Coincidentally that season Liz became MVP and now she would be called Champion.
+The Boomers defeated Canberra to finally possess the WNBL title.
+The WNBA had their eyes on the prize that is Liz Cambage, and Liz found herself being selected second overall in the 2011 WNBA Draft.

-Her rookie season saw many bumps and bruises, but 19 year old Liz would still make the WNBA All-Star team and have an immediate impact in the more physical WNBA league.
-The following year saw Liz performing for the Australian team in the 2012 Olympics, and Liz becoming the first and only woman to dunk in an Olympic game while defeating Russia, and taking home the Bronze medal.
+Her rookie season saw many bumps and bruises.
+However 19 year old Liz would still make the WNBA All-Star team.
+Liz would also have an immediate impact in the more physical WNBA league.
+The following year saw Liz performing for the Australian team in the 2012 Olympics.
+She became the first and only woman to dunk in an Olympic game while defeating Russia, and taking home the Bronze medal.